A former shared owner / chartered accountant explains some hidden costs of subletting a shared ownership home

 Sorry, folks – there’s more tax!
 Another change which is brand new in 2021 is a reduction in the time period where you are allowed to rent out your flat and not pay any Capital Gains Tax (CGT).

 Capital Gains Tax is the tax you pay on any profit you make if your property has appreciated in value in the time you have owned it.
 It doesn’t apply to your ‘main residence’, as you are allowed to have one property to live in.
 You do get an exemption from CGT if you sell your property within a timeframe of living there.
-This year, it reduced to 9 months of letting the property after you moved out when you will be due to pay Capital Gains tax on any profit above £12,300.
-This is a rate of 18% for ‘basic’ 20% taxpayers or 28% for ‘higher’ tax payers who pay 40% or more on some of their income.
+In 2021, it reduced to 9 months of letting the property after you moved out when you will be due to pay Capital Gains tax on any profit above a specified threshold.
+Again check the Gov.uk website for current details.

 Critically, if you sell an apartment which is your ‘Main Private Residence’ within 9 months of leaving, i.e. you live(d) there, you don’t pay Capital Gains Tax.